-An RC drift car is designed to be fun beyond the limit – when traction is no longer holding the car into line, and you can execute the insane sideways angles.
+An RC drift car is designed to be fun beyond the limit – where traction is no longer holding the car into line, and you can execute insane sideways angles.
 If you’re a self-professed sultan of slide, then you’ll probably love powerslides, and even a shopping trolley can become a crazy drifting machine.

 An incredible racing sim setup is another way you can get that sideways fix, because the bad news is, a lot of the peak Gran Turismo era JDM drift cars have either been crashed, appallingly modified or are worth an eye-watering amount of cash.